In this article:

 You can also create envelope templates in LGL.
 These envelopes will be generated as PDF files.
 They offer fewer formatting options, but they are easier to set up.

-To get started, click the Add envelope template option, name your template, and then click on the second choice, to create the envelope in LGL:
+To get started, click the Add template option, name your template, and then click on the second choice, to create the envelope in LGL:

 From here, you can choose the envelope size (dimensions), font, and font size.
 Then save the template.